-Aspen Trail is a 4.9 mile moderately trafficked out and back trail located near Alta, Wyoming that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, birding, and mountain biking and is accessible from April until November.
-Dogs are also able to use this trail.
+Aspen Trail is a 4.9 mile moderately trafficked out and back trail located near Darby, Wyoming that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, birding, horses, and mountain biking and is best used from April until November.
+Dogs and horses are also able to use this trail.

 Aspen trail is a 4.1 mile point to point trail that overlooks Teton Valley.
 It wanders through the Aspen forests a few hundred feet above Teton Valley.
 It is accessible to hikers, pets, and mountain biking.
 If biking, consider turning it into a loop via State Line road.